nikrays/zapret2/docs/manual.en.md

 - `csum_tcp_fix` and `csum_udp_fix` take a raw IP header (IPv4 or IPv6), a TCP/UDP header, and the payload.
 The IP version is detected automatically.
 The checksum is calculated based on the L3 and L4 headers and the payload.

 Direct reconstruction of individual headers is rarely necessary.
 Typically, all tasks are handled by functions working with dissects.
-However, in special cases—for example, if you need to construct an ICMP packet—you will have to assemble it piece by piece and use `rawsend` for transmission.
+However, in special cases-for example, if you need to construct an ICMP packet-you will have to assemble it piece by piece and use `rawsend` for transmission.
 You will almost certainly need `csum_ip4_fix` in such scenarios.

 ### Receiving and sending Packets